husaammaster/quran2clips/notes/README.md

     - Then you can say to your assistant "Shuffle/Play the playlist 'Quiz Page 1 to 10'." to get one short clip after the other.

+# Downloads
+From mp3quran.net through the torrent links